flexkube/libflexkube/README.md

 No Public DNS or any other public discovery service is required for getting cluster up and running either.

+[Managing certificates](#managing-certificates) section recommends using Terraform for generating TLS certificates for the cluster.
+For that, the Terraform binary is required.
+It can be downloaded from the [official website](https://www.terraform.io/downloads.html).

 ## User tools

 ### CLI binaries